 We used the third year of the experiment (2018 season) to test whether dealers actively advised farmers about the new technology.
-Eliciting advice is not easy.
+Determining whether advice was given is not easy.
 Simply asking dealers whether they informed farmers and/or recommended Swarna-Sub1 likely suffers from experimenter demand effects.

-We alleviate this concern with a unique strategy to elicit advice using "secret shoppers".
+We alleviate this concern with a unique strategy to elicit advice using "secret shoppers."
 First, an enumerator visited dealers in both treatment and control blocks during the time when farmers usually buy seeds.
 The enumerator was someone the dealer had not seen before and who did not identify himself as part of the research.
-Then, the enumerator followed a specific script to obtain advice from the dealer.
+Then the enumerator followed a specific script to obtain advice from the dealer.
 The enumerator mentioned that his father from a nearby village was planning to cultivate rice and was looking for information on possible varieties to grow.
-The enumerator asked the dealer which varieties to consider, without mentioning the name of any particular one.
-Dealers usually mentioned several varieties - which we describe as the dealers "listing" varieties.
+The enumerator asked the dealer which varieties to consider without mentioning the name of any particular one.
+Dealers usually mentioned several varieties-which we describe as the dealers "listing" varieties.
 If the dealer did not make a specific recommendation the shopper asked him which one he would recommend.
 We refer to this outcome as a dealer recommendation.
-If the dealer asked about type of land, he was told medium-low in terms of elevation and hence risk of flooding.
+If the dealer asked about the type of land, he was told medium-low in terms of elevation and, hence, risk of flooding.
 We also asked which varieties the dealer currently had in stock.

-Given the costs of these visits, and the scattered nature of our sample, we focused on the dealers that we reached during the previous year and were selling rice seeds.
-The sample consists of 310 dealers, 15 of which were not from our list obtained at the beginning of the study, and 15 of which we did not reach.
-The sample for analysis therefore includes 280 dealers.
+Given the costs of these visits and the scattered nature of our sample, we focused on the dealers that we reached during the previous year who were selling rice seeds.
+The sample consists of 310 dealers, 15 of which were not from our list obtained at

-34We phrased the question in these general terms to avoid priming the dealers to think about any particular variety.
+$^{34}$ We phrased the question in these general terms to avoid priming the dealers to think about any particular variety.